electron/electron/docs/breaking-changes.md

 * **API Changed:** An API was changed in such a way that code that has not been updated is guaranteed to throw an exception.
 * **Behavior Changed:** The behavior of Electron has changed, but not in such a way that an exception will necessarily be thrown.
 * **Default Changed:** Code depending on the old default may break, not necessarily throwing an exception.
 The old behavior can be restored by explicitly specifying the value.
 * **Deprecated:** An API was marked as deprecated.
-The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
+The API will continue to function but will emit a deprecation warning and be removed in a future release.
-* **Removed:** An API or feature was removed, and is no longer supported by Electron.
+* **Removed:** An API or feature was removed and is no longer supported by Electron.

 ## Planned Breaking API Changes (27.0)